-Personalization is the process of tailoring ad experiences to meet customer interests, needs, and preferences.
+Personalization is the process of tailoring brand experiences to meet customer interests, needs, and preferences.
 By analyzing audience data, brands can uncover key insights that can inform marketing strategies and tactics.

 For instance, a fashion retailer might discover that their target customers — women aged 18 to 35 — prefer consuming content on weekday afternoons via email apps.
 The brand might choose to launch customized ads across fashion email newsletters, reaching those readers on smartphones and tablets when they’re most likely to engage.

 Or, a men’s grooming brand might notice that a segment of customers hasn’t made a purchase in a few months.
-Based on previous purchases and site visits, the brand could send a special discount code right to the customer’s inbox.
-This approach can help reengage lapsed customers and win back business.
+The brand could send personalized recommendations based on previous purchases or site visits along with a special discount code right to the customer’s inbox.

 Personalization is important because it can lead to increased engagement and revenue.
 By tailoring ad campaigns directly to your audience’s behaviors and preferences, you can stand out from the noise and truly deliver value to your customers.